KIT-MRT/mrt_tools/doc/SetupDevelopment.md

 ```bash
 mkvirtualenv mrt
 ```
-To work in this environment use the command `workon mrt`.
+You will see a `(mrt)` at the beginning of your prompt, indicating that you are working in your virtualenv.
 You can deactivate it with `deactivate`.
+To work in this environment again use the command `workon mrt`.

 Now start by installing the required packages:
 ```bash